 Final reconstruction of the volume on the entire dataset turned this task into a large data challenge, since the actual size of the full volume is much larger than the training data.
-First, neuron membranes needed to be detected in each $4K \times 4K$ section, which took about 40 min for each section, including applying all the weights in series from the ANNs and using tensor voting.
-As a reminder, the output from each step of this process is depicted in Fig. 24b-d.
+First, neuron membranes needed to be detected in each 4Kx4K section, which took about 40 minutes for each section, including applying all the wights in series from the ANNs and using tensor voting.
 We then used the watershed segmentation algorithm on the blurred output from the tensor voting.
-As discussed in Section "Region Segmentation", the user chose a level for the watershed that gave us a slightly over segmented set of regions, ensuring that gaps were closed.
-Using the watershed implementation from ITK (Ibanez et al. 2005), a level of 0.15 was used.
+As discussed in Section 2.1.4, the user chose a level for the watershed that gave us a slightly over segmented set of regions, ensuring that gaps were closed.
+Using the watershed implementation from ITK (Ibanez et al. 2005), a level of .15 was used.
 These became the regions used in the correlations and linking methods.
-The computation of the watersheds was much faster, taking only about 1 min per section.
-Calculating the correlations between

-Fig. 25 (Color) Two views of 14 fully automatically segmented parallel fibers spanning 400 sections of the mouse neuropil.
-The larger three structures, Purkinje cells, were segmented manually using the NeRV interface.
-Discontinuities in the neuron renderings indicate sections of the automatic algorithm that were skipped because of changing neuron regions every two sections took between 40 min and 1.5 h, depending on the number of regions in each section.
-To reduce computational time and the required memory, correlations were only calculated for regions within β distance away.
-For this dataset $\beta = 150$.
+The computation of the watersheds was much faster, taking only about one minute per section.
+Calculating the correlations between every two sections took between 40 minutes and 1.5 hours, depending on the number of regions in each section.
+To reduce computational time and the required memory, correlations were only calculated for regions within $\beta$ distance away.
+For this dataset $\beta = 150$ .
 Once all the correlations are calculated, a graph can be constructed and Dijkstra can be used to find paths through the volume.
-The generic implementation of Dijkstra's algorithm has a complexity of $O(r^2)$, where r is the number of nodes in the graph.
-However, for this case, since the edges in the graph are limited to connections between sections, the complexity is $O(\frac{r^2}{N})$.
-The graph can be made even more sparse by limiting the number of edges to regions by $D(R{s,i}, R{s+1,i}) < d$, where d is the maximum distance a region is allowed to connect between region centers.
+The generic implementation of Dijkstra's algorithm has a complexity of $O(r^2)$ , where r is the number of nodes in the graph.
+However, for this case, since the edges in the graph are limited to connections between sections, the complexity is $O(\frac{r^2}{N})$ .
+The graph can be made even more sparse by limiting the number of edges to regions by $D(R{s,i}, R{s+1,j}) < d$ , where d is the maximum distance a region is allowed to connect between region centers.
 For this dataset d = 100.
 This means the algorithm can scale more easily to larger graphs.
 To scale the path calculation even further, we divided the volume into smaller slabs and found paths through every 25 sections.
-Each path then took approximately 4 min to compute and paths were easily joined by matching paths with overlapping sections.
-To view in 3D, each path that spanned more than 300 sections was rendered in 45 min.
+Each path then took approximately 4 minutes to compute and paths were easily joined by matching paths with overlapping sections.
+To view in 3D, each path that spanned more than 300 sections was rendered in 45 minutes.
 We used, to our advantage, multiple processor machines to compute these results as efficiently as possible, in parallel.
 NeRV easily handles the size of this data because it only loaded into memory what was requested by the user.
 Finally, users can easily select the neurons they want to view in the volume.
-The final 3D visualization of this dataset can be seen in Fig. 25.
+The final 3D visualization of this dataset can be seen in Figure 25.